vmt/udis86/docs/manual/libudis86.rst

 .. c:function:: const ud_operand_t* ud_insn_opr(const ud_t* u, unsigned int n)

-    Returns a reference to the nth operand of the instruction.
-If the instruction does not have such an operand, the function returns NULL.
+    Returns a reference (:type:`ud_operand_t`) to the nth (starting with 0) operand of the instruction.
+If the instruction does not have such an operand, the function returns :code:`NULL`.

 .. c:member:: enum ud_mnemonic_code ud_t.mnemonic